randoromm/aws-multi-tier-k8s-infra/README.md

   - Implement IAM roles with least privilege.
   - Configure network security groups for restricted access.
   - Implement Bastion to provide controlled access to users to RDS (and in general private subnets)
   - Setup TLS (HTTPS) for ALB.
-Route53 and a custom Domain.
+     - Route53 and a custom domain with HTTP to HTTPS redirecting and necessary listeners.

 - **Scalability:**
   - Set up auto-scaling for the EKS cluster and application deployments.
      - Cluster autoscaler requires similar setup to ALB and allows nodes to scale according to EKS resources.

 - **Monitoring and Logging:**
   - Integrate AWS CloudWatch for centralized logging and monitoring.